BigBIueWhale/deep_intent_search/README.md

 # Deep Intent Search
-Search algorithm that rivals the accuracy of a human reading through an article and marking relevant sections with a yellow marker.
+Search algorithm that rivals the accuracy of a human reading through an article and highlighting relevant sections with a yellow marker

 ## Introduction